Kozea/WeasyPrint/docs/features.rst

 CSS Color Module Level 3
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The `CSS Color Module Level 3`_ is a recommandation defining "CSS properties
+The `CSS Color Module Level 3`_ is a recommendation defining "CSS properties
 which allow authors to specify the foreground color and opacity of an
 element".
 Its main goal is to specify how colors are defined, including color
 keywords and the ``#rgb``, ``#rrggbb``, ``rgb()``, ``rgba()``, ``hsl()``,
 ``hsla()`` syntaxes.
 Opacity and alpha compositing are also defined in this
 document.

-This recommandation is fully implemented in WeasyPrint, except the deprecated
+This recommendation is fully implemented in WeasyPrint, except the deprecated
 System Colors.

 .. _CSS Color Module Level 3: http://www.w3.org/TR/css3-color/